|

 endless string of festivals.
 Even Mozart would be moved during the Film

-films are projected onto the grand wall of the Rathausplatz (city hall)
+onto the grand wall of the Rathausplatz (city hall) nightly, along with

-women gather here after work to enjoy cocktails and the extensive array
+after work to enjoy cocktails and the extensive array of international

-of international cuisines and stay well into the night to dance, watch
+cuisines and stay well into the night to dance, watch films and stroll

-films and stroll through the adjacent park.
-This is just a touch of the
+through the adjacent park.
+This is just a touch of the Viennese way of

 Coffee Dreams of Chocolate